Myth 1: Alkaline foods improve your health by reducing your body’s acidity

 Cold weather allows viruses to stay longer in the air, says Dr Leong Hoe Nam, infectious disease specialist at Mount Elizabeth Novena Hospital.
-For example, at a cold temperature of 4 degrees celcius, the influenza virus would linger in the atmosphere for 24 hours, whereas on an average hot day in Singapore, the virus would just linger for 30 – 60 minutes.
+For example, at a cold temperature of 4 degrees celcius, the influenza virus would linger in the atmosphere for 24 hours, whereas on an average day in a warm country, the virus would just linger for 30 – 60 minutes.
 Furthermore, in the cold, people stay indoors and are often in close proximity with others, allowing the infection to spread easily.

 As for a bacterial infection, it can be spread via inhaling droplets that contain the bacteria.
 This can happen when an infected person around you coughs or sneezes.
 In cold and dry weather, there may be irritation to the lining of throat.
 If bacteria is already present, it may cause infection to the throat.

 While cold weather doesn’t directly cause colds, these are reasons why it may increase your likelihood of catching an infection and falling sick.